-5. Curriculum Transition
+6.1 Curriculum Transition

 The school prides itself on providing effective and vital support for pupils as they make transitions through the various stages in their education.
-We carefully manage the transition of our pupils throughout the school and also in preparing pupils for further education.
-Detailed assessment and planning allows the full team of professionals to ensure that all support is cohesive and leads to the fulfilment of each individual's targets.
+We carefully manage the transition of our pupils throughout the school and also in preparing pupils for further education employment or volunteering.
+Detailed assessment and planning allow the full team of professionals to ensure that all support is cohesive and leads to the fulfilment of each individual's targets.
 Pupils and their parents/guardian/carers are provided with advice about the transition process and included in discussion prior to decisions being made about next steps.
-Part of the preparation for transitioning into adulthood will include support with travel training and transitioning in to buildings and organisations that house larger number of young people as well as accessing opportunities (including work experience) within the community.
+Part of the preparation for transitioning into adulthood will include support with travel training and transitioning into buildings and organisations that house a larger number of young people as well as accessing opportunities (including work experience) within the community.